-Unfortunately Ride died on 23rd July 2012, at the age of 61, in her home in La Jolla, California, seventeen months after being diagnosed with pancreatic cancer.
+Unfortunately, Ride died on 23rd July 2012, at the age of 61, in her home in La Jolla, California, seventeen months after being diagnosed with pancreatic cancer.
 Which she was very secretive about especially her treatments etc. Following cremation, her ashes were interred next to her father at Woodlawn Memorial Cemetery, Santa Monica.

-But back to some more amazing accolades she got after her death
+But back to some more amazing accolades, she got after her death

 Ride directed public outreach and educational programs for NASA’s GRAIL mission, which sent twin satellites to map the moon’s gravity.
 On 17th December 2012, the two GRAIL probes, Ebb and Flow, were directed to complete their mission by crashing on an unnamed lunar mountain near the crater Goldschmidt.
-NASA announced that it was naming the landing site in honor of Sally Ride.
+NASA announced that it was naming the landing site in honour of Sally Ride.

-In April 2013, the U.S. Navy announced that a research ship would be named in honor of Ride.
+In April 2013, the U.S. Navy announced that a research ship would be named in honour of Ride.
 This was done in 2014 with the christening of the oceanographic research vessel RV Sally Ride.